-Technologies, such as virtual reality and artificial intelligence, affords manufacturers an opportunity to co-partner with key healthcare stakeholders to present novel solutions in a complicated health environment.
+Technologies, such as virtual reality and artificial intelligence, afford manufacturers an opportunity to co-partner with key healthcare stakeholders to present novel solutions in a complicated health environment.
 At first blush, a traditional pharmaceutical executive may raise an eyebrow and ask matter-of-factly “What does virtual reality have to do with my P&L?”
-In the new paradigm of healthcare stakeholder partnerships, however, discussions that provide longer term value and that extend beyond just influencing prescribing behaviors using new clinical data, will help to increase trust, brand advocacy and manufacturer loyalty that is sustainable over time.
-Pharmaceutical companies can become the conduit for educational forums, conferences, steering committees and advisory boards with healthcare providers, payers, administrators, insurance companies, employers and patients on the topics of integrating technology to create healthcare efficiencies, improve the patient experience and reduce the overall costs of healthcare as a result.
+In the new paradigm of healthcare stakeholder partnerships, however, discussions that provide longer term value and that extend beyond just influencing prescribing behaviors using new clinical data, will help to increase trust, brand advocacy, and manufacturer loyalty that are sustainable over time.
+Pharmaceutical companies can become the conduit for educational forums, conferences, steering committees, and advisory boards with healthcare providers, payers, administrators, insurance companies, employers, and patients on the topics of integrating technology to create healthcare efficiencies, improve the patient experience, and reduce the overall costs of healthcare as a result.

 Patients who need to manage pain after a surgical intervention or who suffer from conditions such as fibromyalgia can leverage apps created by Applied VR and studies have shown that self reported pain scores have decreased from 5.4 to 4.1.
-Virtual Reality is also being applied for patients who suffer from post-traumatic stress disorder (PTSD) by providing them with virtual “exposure therapy” which allows these patients to consistently exert control over the traumatic situation giving them a sense of resolution within a safe environment.
-The same is true for patients suffering from Conversion Disorders which is a condition where patients will convert emotional stresses into physical symptoms.
+Virtual Reality is also being applied for patients who suffer from post-traumatic stress disorder (PTSD) by providing them with virtual “exposure therapy,” which allows these patients to consistently exert control over the traumatic situation giving them a sense of resolution within a safe environment.
+The same is true for patients suffering from Conversion Disorders, which is a condition where patients will convert emotional stresses into physical symptoms.
 By providing these patients with special software created by companies like Virtual Human Interaction Lab (VHIL) combined with the Oculus Rift, clinicians are hoping they can reduce “amygdala hijackings” in the brain and provide similar physical relief to standard drug therapies.
 MindCotine leverages mindfulness, meditation, biofeedback and other psychological techniques like immersion as well as an animated smoking experience through a downloadable app to help patients kick their smoking habit.
-Attention diverting AR headsets have also reduced fears and anxieties of children before receiving their flu shots.
-Rendever offers Oculus-based VR headsets for seniors living in nursing homes allowing them to re-experience childhood memories and take virtual tours which has improved overall residents’ sense of well being and happiness.
-General meditation apps are becoming regular fixtures in corporate wellness programs and companies such as Kortex are providing handheld devices with two wires connecting to electrodes in a headband that helps to treat depression, stress, anxiety and insomnia.
-Virtual reality has become a staple in spinning classes across the country and provides virtual instructors, leaderboards and video chats and have been incorporated by companies such as Pelaton and Zwift.
-Games are launching everywhere in the fitness space, motivating people to sustain their health goals through software like Aetna’s Passage which leverages Apple’s built in pedometer to track steps, Blue Goji’s Goji Play to interact with any exercise machine and Bitgym that displays virtual runs or tools on any exercise unit.
-Virtual reality is also being used in a signficant way for patient education: everything from BioLucid’s immersive simulation of the human body, to visual storytelling, to dealing with every medical condition possible.
+Attention-diverting AR headsets have also reduced fears and anxieties of children before receiving their flu shots.
+Rendever offers Oculus-based VR headsets for seniors living in nursing homes, allowing them to re-experience childhood memories and take virtual tours; this improves the residents’ overall sense of well-being and happiness.
+General meditation apps are becoming regular fixtures in corporate wellness programs and companies such as Kortex are providing handheld devices with two wires connecting to electrodes in a headband that helps to treat depression, stress, anxiety, and insomnia.
+Virtual reality has become a staple in spinning classes across the country and provides virtual instructors, leaderboards, and video chats.
+Moreover, it has been incorporated by companies such as Pelaton and Zwift.
+Games are launching everywhere in the fitness space, motivating people to sustain their health goals through software like Aetna’s Passage, which leverages Apple’s built-in pedometer to track steps; Blue Goji’s Goji Play, which can interact with any exercise machine; and Bitgym, which displays virtual runs or tools on any exercise unit.
+Virtual reality is also being used in a significant way for patient education: everything from BioLucid’s immersive simulation of the human body, to visual storytelling, to dealing with every medical condition possible.
 The options are endless.

 Pharmaceutical or medical device manufacturers are not going to flick a switch and instantly start modifying what it is that they will be providing to their customers.
 Ultimately, they will always manufacture technologies in the form of medications and devices–it is part of their life blood.
 Having said that, there are numerous opportunities for consumer electronic partnerships or sponsored trials.
 Companies can leverage technologies and software to build their own apps or leverage software to create new VR based educational programs for both clinicians and patients.

 The virtual nature of the boards and working groups can help to increase the engagement rates of advisors who are often extremely busy and being utilized by multiple manufacturers for similar purposes.
-Also the assignments, which are compelling, relevant and timely, can give the advisors or steering committee members time to pause, reflect, process and review their colleague’s comments on their own time, allowing for more thoughtful and granular insights shared through the online forums.
-All of the assignments are created, programmed, project managed and reported out by Impetus and their technical team (medical subject matter experts) so the manufacturer’s workload is minimal and so are the costs when compared to more traditional in person consultancy meetings.
+Also, the assignments, which are compelling, relevant, and timely, can give the advisors or steering committee members time to pause, reflect, process, and review their colleague’s comments on their own time, allowing for more thoughtful and granular insights shared through the online forums.
+All of the assignments are created, programmed, project managed, and reported out by Impetus and their technical team (medical subject matter experts); hence, the manufacturer’s workload is minimal and so are the costs when compared to more traditional in-person consultancy meetings.